churchmanlab/genewalk/README.md

 Benjamini Hochberg FDR correction for multiple tested of all connected GO term for each nreps_graph repeat analysis.
 The value presented here is the average over all p-adjust values from each repeat analysis.
-- sem_padj - standard error on mean_padj estimate from the nreps_graph repeat analyses.
+- cilow_padj - lower bound of 95% confidence interval on mean_padj estimate from the nreps_graph repeat analyses.
+- ciupp_padj - upper bound of 95% confidence interval on mean_padj estimate.
 - mean_pval - mean p-values of gene - GO term similarities, not FDR corrected for multiple testing.
+- cilow_pval - lower bound of 95% confidence interval on mean_pval estimate.
-- sem_pval - standard error on mean_pval estimate.
+- ciupp_pval - upper bound of 95% confidence interval on mean_pval estimate.
 - mean_sim - mean of gene - GO term similarities.
 - sem_sim - standard error on mean_sim estimate.
 - mgi_id - in case mouse gene MGI identifiers were provided as input, the GeneWalk results